-For many years, Boscombe Beach had been the poor relation.
-Until recently it could could only boast a derelict pier and a set of run down beach huts.
+For many years, Boscombe has been the poor relation of Bournemouth.
+The sea front around Boscombe beach was neglected.
+Until 2005 it could only boast a derelict pier and a set of run down beach huts.

 Boscombe Beach Parking

-Nearby parking is not as good as it used to be.
-One of the large car parks near the pier has been sold off for (yet) more flats.
-There is parking along the beach strand at the bottom of the hill past the pier entrance but this is limited.
-Plentiful parking can be found further up in Boscombe.
+Parking is not good.
+There is still parking along the beach strand at the bottom of the hill past the pier entrance but this is limited.
+Usually parking can be found further up in Boscombe.